autoreject/autoreject/doc/faq.rst

 After obtaining the ICA cleaned raw data, you may consider making your own specific epochs, and applying autoreject (local).

-As an alternative to using autoreject (global) before the ICA, and autorejct (local) as a second step later on, you can use autoreject (local) directly on your epochs to detect the bad segments, then applying ICA, and finally interpolating the bad data.
+As an alternative to using autoreject (global) before the ICA, and autoreject (local) as a second step later on, you can use autoreject (local) directly on your epochs to detect the bad segments, then applying ICA, and finally interpolating the bad data.